-As you consider student assessment and exams, academic integrity concerns may be front of mind.
+As you consider student assessment and exams in an online or hybrid environment, academic integrity concerns may be front of mind.
 Andreas Broscheid and Emily O. Gravett of CFI have provided outstanding pedagogical guidance on these issues.
 We encourage you to read their Teaching Toolbox on the subject and consider these important perspectives as you develop your online teaching student assessment processes.

 Follow the links below for detailed descriptions, guides, and screenshots about additional pedagogical considerations and instructional technology for student assessment and academic integrity: